Map reproduced from OpenStreetMap.org

 You will now follow a rough track for over half a mile with good views down over Sedbergh and the surrounding area.
 You can clearly see the town in the foreground and the buildings of Sedbergh School beyond the town to the south.
 A bit further along, near the telecommunications mast, you can now see the Old Castle Mound; the Parish Church in the centre of the town; the modern Primary School buildings with triangular glazed roofing; and Garsdale to the east.

-To continue the walk, turn left and within a few paces you will come to a Bunk Barn on your left (8).
-With your back to Howgills Barn pass through the tiny gate in the stone wall (note the apple tree beside the gate which was a gift from our twin town in Slovenia).
+To continue the walk, turn left and within a few paces you will come to a Howgills Bunk Barn on your left (8).
+With your back to the building pass through the tiny gate in the stone wall (note the apple tree beside the gate which was a gift from our twin town in Slovenia).
 A path takes you down, over a stile and into a wood.
 Follow the clear path downhill over a small stream and a stile until you join a wider track which bends left as it nears some houses.

 Go through a metal kissing gate and turn right onto an unmade road (9).
 Follow this road downhill for 300 metres.
 Notice the castle-like house on your left and another with the wonderful name of ‘Owertbrig’, meaning ‘over the bridge’.
 A path on the right (10), almost opposite Owertbrig, takes you over a little bridge beside a paddock on your right (which sometimes has Shetland ponies in it) and skirts round the back of some flats.
 As you make your way along here, notice a huge lime tree ahead and, to your right, the Castle Mound again